Mason Novick: Career

 His credits include Red Eye (2005), Juno (2007), (500) Days of Summer (2009) and Jennifer's Body (2009).
 He has also acted in small roles in his films, including parts in Red Eye and The Hollow.

-His in development projects include the Diablo Cody adaption of Sweet Valley High for the big screen.
+He most recently was a producer on the Focus Features film Lisa Frankenstein.

 Professional relationship with Diablo Cody

 Novick has taken part in several projects with screenwriter Diablo Cody, including Jennifer's Body, and Juno, for which he was nominated for the Academy Award for Best Picture in 2008, and won a Christopher Award and an Independent Spirit Award.

 Novick claims to have found Diablo Cody by reading Cody's blog while she was a blogger living in Minneapolis.
 He found "her voice [to be] so interesting and so fresh".
 Inspired by her writing, he rang Cody and asked her whether she had ever considered writing a book or a screenplay.
 As a result of Novick's encouragement, Cody wrote the script which would become Juno.

-Novick has worked with Cody on Young Adult (2011), Paradise (2013), and Tully, as well as an unmade cinematic adaptation of Sweet Valley High.
+Novick has worked with Cody on Young Adult (2011), Paradise (2013), and Tully.